Why fall is the best time to travel for nature photographers

 This dramatic lighting not only enhances the natural beauty of landscapes but also adds depth and dimension to photographs.
 And, as fall foliage turns leaves vibrant shades of red, orange, and yellow, this when combined with the soft, warm light of the golden hour, offers nature photographers a unique opportunity to capture some spectacular images.

-You might also enjoy reading: Mellow fruitfulness: where to find the authentic flavors of fall
+For further seasonal reading: Mellow fruitfulness: where to find the authentic flavors of fall

 THE BLUE HOUR: A TIME FOR MYSTICAL LANDSCAPES